wp-plugins/ewww-image-optimizer/readme.txt

 = 1.0.7 =
 * added bulk optimize to Tools menu and re-optimize for individual images with NextGEN
-* fixed bulk optimizer to skip images where the utilities are missing
+* fixed optimizer function to skip images where the utilities are missing
 * added check to ensure user doesn't pass arguments in utility paths
 * added check to prevent utilities from being located in web root
 * changed optipng level setting from text entry to drop-down to prevent arbitrary script execution